 - Communications sent by you (e.g. via e-mail or website communication forms).

 The information that is necessary for the performance of the service is labelled accordingly.
 All further information is provided voluntarily.

 We use the personal data and contact data you provide by registration to inform you directly about our additional products and services.
-Among other providers (see VIII.
-Analytics), Algolia is used as an advanced content and community member search tool (visit https://www.algolia.com/policies/privacy/ for more information).
-The use of your personal data for directly advertising related products and services is a legitimate interest for us as a provider of this website, Article 6 sec.
+The use of your personal data for directly advertising related products and services is with your consent, Article 6 sec.
 1 sent.
-1 lit. f GDPR.
+1 lit. a GDPR.

 You can object to the use of your personal data for direct marketing at any time.
 We will then refrain from any processing to the extent it is related to such purposes.
 You may opt-out of direct marketing via opt-out links in any marketing communication or via user profile pages on the website (where available).
 You can also inform us about your objection by contacting our Data Protection Office at email@example.com.